-World’s Largest Pirate TV Streaming Network in Europe Busted
+World’s Largest Pirate TV Streaming Network In Europe Busted

 Despite the shutdown, one popular TV streaming YouTuber reported that Xtream Codes is confident that a fix is “coming soon”.

-Valeria Sico is a deputy prosecutor at the Naples public prosecutions office and also attended press conference.
+Valeria Sico is a deputy prosecutor at the Naples public prosecutions office who also attended the press conference.

-“We discovered a new system… which was much more evolved” said Sico when making comparisons to previous pirate TV network attempts, going on to say that beginning had the group had advertised the illegal service on Facebook, “telling people for a small price they could access all TV channels on demand.”
+“We discovered a new system… which was much more evolved,” she said, making comparisons to previous pirate TV network attempts.

+Sico went on to say that beginning had the group had advertised the illegal service on Facebook, “telling people for a small price they could access all TV channels on demand.”

-One Dutch prosecutor who specializes in cyber crime shared that the Netherlands alone had shut down 93 of the 200 servers which were based in and around The Hague.
+One Dutch prosecutor who specializes in cybercrime shared that the Netherlands alone had shut down 93 of the 200 servers, which were based in and around The Hague.

 “This was a criminal group that used a sophisticated technical network that was really intended to resist actions by the authorities.”

-Greek publication, Ekathimerini reported that the two masterminds behind the platform are Greek nationals of 27 and 31 years of age and were arrested in Athens and Thessaloniki.
-Seized at the homes of the two individuals included cryptocurrency wallets — one branded with the illegal network’s logo — around €115,000 in cash, four servers and over 20 Internet Protocol Television (IPTV) streaming boxes.
+Greek publication Ekathimerini reported that the two suspected masterminds behind the platform — Greek nationals aged 27 and 31-years-old — were arrested in Athens and Thessaloniki.
+Among the resources seized at the homes of the two individuals were cryptocurrency wallets — one branded with the illegal network’s logo — around €115,000 in cash, four servers, and over 20 Internet Protocol Television (IPTV) streaming boxes.